Pacific Offshore Cetacean Take Reduction Plan

-The goal of the Pacific Offshore Cetacean Take Reduction Plan (Plan) is to reduce serious injuries and deaths of several marine mammal stocks incidental to the California/Oregon thresher shark/swordfish drift gillnet fishery.
-The strategic marine mammal stocks currently of most concern include short-beaked common dolphins, long-beaked common dolphins, short-finned pilot whales, and Northern right whale dolphins.
+The goal of the Pacific Offshore Cetacean Take Reduction Plan (Plan) is to reduce serious injuries and deaths of several marine mammal stocks incidental to the California thresher shark/ swordfish drift gillnet fishery.
+The strategic marine mammal stocks currently of most concern include sperm whales and short-finned pilot whales.

 - Final Pacific Offshore Cetacean Take Reduction Plan [pdf]